MicrosoftDocs/sql-docs/docs/big-data-cluster/big-data-cluster-overview.md

 ### Compute plane

 The compute plane provides computational resources to the cluster.
 It contains nodes running SQL Server on Linux pods.
 The pods in the compute plane are divided into [compute pools](concept-compute-pool.md) for specific processing tasks.
-A compute pool can act as a [PolyBase](../relational-databases/polybase/polybase-guide.md) scale-out group for distributed queries over different data sources—such as Oracle, MongoDB, or Teradata.
+A compute pool can act as a [PolyBase](../relational-databases/polybase/polybase-guide.md) scale-out group for distributed queries over different data sources—such as HDFS, Oracle, MongoDB, or Teradata.

 ### Data plane

 The data plane is used for data persistence and caching.
 It contains the SQL data pool, and storage nodes.
 The SQL [data pool](concept-data-pool.md) consists of one or more nodes running SQL Server on Linux.
-It is used to cache data returned by Spark jobs.
+It is used to ingest data from SQL queries or Spark jobs.
 SQL Big Data Cluster data marts are persisted in the data pool.
 The [storage pool](concept-storage-pool.md) consists of storage nodes comprised of SQL Server on Linux, Spark, and HDFS.
 All the storage nodes in a SQL Big Data cluster are members of an HDFS cluster.

 ## Next steps